Ireland's Donohoe takes Eurogroup helm during worst recession

 Despite criticism for its opacity, and recently for its perceived irrelevance, the Eurogroup remains a powerful institution which played a key role during the financial crises of the last decade, ultimately helping to avoid the collapse of the common currency.

-Donohoe will have to steer the euro zone out of its worst ever recession, with the European Commission estimating the bloc’s economy to shrink by 8.7% this year before growing by 6.1% in 2021 - should the coronavirus crisis be under control by then.
+Donohoe will have to steer the 19-nation euro zone out of its worst ever recession, with the European Commission estimating the bloc’s economy will shrink by 8.7% this year before growing by 6.1% in 2021 - should the coronavirus crisis be under control by then.

 He will have to mediate between a southern bloc which supports a permanent watering down of the bloc’s fiscal rules and a northern front led by the Netherlands that prefers a quick return to Brussels’ checks on national budgets.